Antares0982/ssrJSON/README.md

 ssrJSON is a Python JSON library that leverages modern hardware capabilities to achieve peak performance, implemented primarily in C with some components written in C++.
 It offers a fully compatible interface to Python’s standard `json` module, making it a seamless drop-in replacement, while providing exceptional performance for JSON encoding and decoding.

+If you prefer to skip the technical details below, please proceed directly to the [How To Install](#how-to-install) section.

 ### How Fast is ssrJSON?

 TL;DR: ssrJSON is faster than or nearly as fast as [orjson](https://github.com/ijl/orjson) (which [announces](https://github.com/ijl/orjson/blob/3.11.4/README.md#:~:text=It%20benchmarks%20as%20the%20fastest) itself as the fastest Python library for JSON) on most benchmark cases.